 Decking the halls with boughs of holly

-The carol ‘Deck the Halls with Boughs of Holly’ was written in the 16th century, when it had already been common practice for a hundred years or more for folks to decorate their houses with evergreens like holly and ivy.
-Evergreens were said to symbolise the promise that spring would come.
+Some inspired person wrote ‘Deck the Halls with Boughs of Holly’ in the 16th century.
+At that time it had already been common practice for folks to decorate their houses with evergreens like holly and ivy.
+Evergreens symbolised the promise that spring would come.
 Now, isn’t that a nice thought?

-While we’re on the subject of greenery, next time you find yourself puckering up under a sprig of mistletoe, you might like to keep in mind that the Ancient Romans used it to treat ulcers and the Ancient Greeks thought it a wonder for spleens and stomach cramps.
+Are we still on the subject of greener?
+Well, yes.
+Next time you find yourself puckering up under a sprig of mistletoe, you might like to keep in mind that the Ancient Romans used it to treat ulcers and the Ancient Greeks thought it a wonder for spleens and stomach cramps.
 Romantic, no?!
-Some time later, mistletoe started to be considered as a symbol of fertility and vitality thanks to its ability to grow even in the depths of winter, and later still English servants are said to have started snogging under it.
+Some time later, mistletoe started to be considered as a symbol of fertility and vitality.
+All thanks to its ability to grow even in the depths of winter.
+Even later still English servants are said to have started snogging under it.
 The rest, as they say, is history.
+And sometimes, biology.

 Bringing in the whole tree

 Perhaps it was a natural development for decorating fashions to graduate from sprigs and branches to full on trees.
-The first Christmas trees appeared in Germany in the 16th century, when Lutherans began to bring evergreen trees inside and decorate them with candles.
-Prince Albert is said to have brought this traditional with him to Britain when he married Queen Victoria, though the first British royal to have a Christmas tree was actually Queen Charlotte, the German wife of George III.
+The first Christmas trees appeared in Germany in the 16th century.
+Lutherans began to bring evergreen trees inside and decorate them with candles.
+Prince Albert is said to have brought this traditional with him to Britain when he married Queen Victoria.
+However, the first British royal to have a Christmas tree was actually Queen Charlotte, the German wife of George III.
 In the interests of historical accuracy, let it be known that Queen Charlotte had a tree up in her royal residence a good forty years before Prince Albert imported any spruces.
-By the mid 1800s, once the royal Christmas trees had been photographed in numerous magazines, they really began to take off.
+Once photographers had immortalised the Royal Christmas Trees in numerous magazines, they really began to take off.

 Interestingly, though in the UK we seem to have embraced the Christmas tree traditional with fairly open arms, they took a little longer to catch on in some parts of America.
-There, for a time, they were considered dangerous pagan symbols that made a mockery of Christmas.
+Americans considered them dangerous pagan symbols that made a mockery of Christmas.
 Horses for courses, we suppose.

-In the early days, Christmas trees were always real and were decorated with lit candles.
+In the early days, we always had real Christmas trees and we decorated them with lit candles.
 (We have not come across any statistics on how many fires were caused by these set ups, though we suspect it is an altogether not-that-merry number.)
-The first artificial trees began to be made in the 1930s.
+We made the first artificial trees in the 1930s.

 Lighting things up